 Regardless of your musical background, you can play tunes and learn harmony by ear—skills at the heart of improvisation.
 This intuitive and engaging approach to Developing Musicianship through Improvisation is a major advance in music teaching and learning.

 Christopher D. Azzara is a pianist, author, arranger, and Associate Professor of Music Education at the Eastman School of Music.
 Richard F. Grunow is Professor of Music Education at the Eastman School of Music.

-Please share Developing Musicianship through Improvisation: Violin with your Facebook friends.
+Please share Developing Musicianship through Improvisation, Book 1 - Violin edition with your Facebook friends.

 |Developing Musicianship through Improvisation, Book 1 - Viola edition||